Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

 It is easy to see that $(\mb{F}^+)_*: \r{CH}_*(\cc^+) \to \r{CH}_*((\cc')^+)$ descends to a map $\widetilde{\mb{F}}: \widetilde{\r{CH}}_*(\cc^+) \to \widetilde{\r{CH}}_*((\cc')^+)$.
 Under the bijection \eqref{eq:fbijection}, this precisely corresponds to $\mb{F}_{\sharp}^{nu}$ described above.
 In particular, the fact that strictly unital functors induce strict $S^1$-morphisms between (usual) Hochschild complexes immediately implies Proposition \ref{functorialityB}. \end{rem}

-\begin{rem} There are options besides the non-unital Hochschild complex for seeing the $C_{-*}(S^1)$ option on a Hochschild complex of the Fukaya category.
+\begin{rem} There are options besides the non-unital Hochschild complex for seeing the $C_{-*}(S^1)$ action on a Hochschild complex of the Fukaya category.
 For instance one could: \begin{enumerate} \item perform a strictly unital replacement (via homological algebra as in \cite{Seidel:2008zr}*{\S 2} \cite{Lefevre02}*{Thm.
 3.2.1.1}), and work with the Hochschild complex of the replacement.
 However, this doesn't retain a relationship between the $\ainf$ operations and geometric structure, and hence is difficult to use with open-closed maps.

-\item Geometrically construct a strictly unital structure on the Fukaya category via constructing {\em homotopy units} \cite{Fukaya:2009qf}, which roughly involves building a series of geometric higher homotopies between the operation of $\ainf$ multiplying by a specified geometrically defined cohomological unit, and the operation of $\ainf$ multiplying by a strict unit (which is algebraically defined, but may also be geometrically characterized in terms of forgetful maps) From this one defines a strictly unital $\ainf$ category $\mc{F}^{hu}$ with $\hom_{\mc{F}^{hu}}(X,X) = \hom_{\mc{F}}(X,X) \oplus \K \langle e^+_X, f_X\rangle$, extending the $\ainf$ structure on $\mc{F}$, such that $e^+_X$ a strict unit and $\mu^1(f_X) = e^+_X - e_X$ for $e_X$ a chosen a cohomological unit.
+\item Geometrically construct a strictly unital structure on the Fukaya category via constructing {\em homotopy units} \cite{Fukaya:2009qf}, which roughly involves building a series of geometric higher homotopies between the operation of $\ainf$ multiplying by a specified geometrically defined cohomological unit, and the operation of $\ainf$ multiplying by a strict unit (which is algebraically defined, but may also be geometrically characterized in terms of forgetful maps).
+From this one defines a strictly unital $\ainf$ category $\mc{F}^{hu}$ with $\hom_{\mc{F}^{hu}}(X,X) = \hom_{\mc{F}}(X,X) \oplus \K \langle e^+_X, f_X\rangle$ and $\hom_{\mc{F}^{hu}}(X,Y) = \hom_{F}(X,Y)$ for $X \neq Y$, extending the $\ainf$ structure on $\mc{F}$, such that each $e^+_X$ a strict unit and $\mu^1(f_X) = e^+_X - e_X$ for $e_X$ a chosen a cohomological unit.
+The geometric higher homotopies alluded to above give operations used to define e.g., $\mu^k$ of a sequence of elements containing one or more $f_X$ terms.

 Remark \ref{strictlyunitalB} then equips the usual Hochschild complex $\r{CH}_*(\mc{F}^{hu},\mc{F}^{hu})$ with a strict $S^1$ action.
-Using this one can construct a cyclic open-closed map with source $\r{CH}_*(\mc{F}^{hu}, \mc{F}^{hu})$, in a manner completely analogous to the construction of $\mc{F}^{hu}$.
-This option is equivalent to the one we have chosen (and has some benefits), but requires additional technical work (for instance in constructing and working with $\mc{F}^{hu}$).
+Using this one can construct a cyclic open-closed map with source $\r{CH}_*(\mc{F}^{hu}, \mc{F}^{hu})$, in a manner completely analogous to the construction of $\mc{F}^{hu}$ and the cyclic open-closed map here.
+This option is equivalent to the one we have chosen (and has some benefits), but requires additional technicalities/moduli spaces beyond the route taken here (both in constructing and defining the category $\mc{F}^{hu}$, and then in defining further ``higher homotopies'' between inserting a cohomological unit asymptotic and imposing a strict unit --- i.e. forgettable --- constraint into the cyclic open-closed map in various places, which give operations that correspond to applying the cyclic open-closed map to a Hochschild chain with one or more $f_X$ terms).

 A construction of homotopy units was introduced in the work of Fukaya-Oh-Ohta-Ono \cite{Fukaya:2009qf}*{Ch.
 7, \S 31}.
 See \cite{ganatra1_arxiv} for an implementation in the (possibly wrapped) exact (or otherwise tautologically unobstructed), multiple Lagrangians setting. \end{enumerate} \end{rem}